CSU Service 1969 to 2003

 Faculty, Department of Human Development and Family Studies

 Single.
-2 siblings, 5 nieces and nephews, 5 great nieces and nephews, and 1 great-great niece
+Two siblings, five nieces and nephews, five great nieces and nephews, and one great-great niece

 Employment at CSU

 As mentioned above, I came to Colorado State University to visit Dr. Hoddick with whom I had worked under at Cornell.
 My good luck was that two openings had just occurred in the Child Development and Family Relations unit of the college.
 Dean Gifford and Associate Dean Hoddick interviewed and hired me.

 I began in 1969 as an instructor in Child Development; this was an appointment I viewed, personally, as short-term, a couple of years perhaps.
 I finally completely retired from the department 34 years later as professor emeritus in 2003.
 While I moved up the ranks from instructor to full professor I never changed positions within the College or University, except for a year as Interim Associate Dean of the College.